Miami County, Kansas: Trail of Death

 A notorious path known as the Trail of Death has been officially recognized by the states of Indiana, Illinois, Missouri and Kansas.
 Signs in all four states highlight the regional historic pathway.
-The 27-mile trail through the county follows local roads starting in the north at the intersection of 215th Street and Metcalf Avenue(old U.S. Highway 69).
-It moves south along Metcalf Avenue to Kansas Highway 68, where it again turns west along K-68 to Old Kansas City Road north of Paola.
+The 27-mile trail through the county follows local roads, starting in the north at the intersection of 215th Street and Metcalf Avenue (old U.S. Highway 69).
+It moves south along Metcalf Avenue to Kansas Highway 68, where it again turns west along K-68 to Old Kansas City Road, north of Paola.
 There it turns south on Old KC Road to Baptiste Drive in Paola.
 The trail makes a short turn back east on Baptiste Drive to North Pearl Street, where it turns south again to West Wea Street adjacent to Paola's historic Square.
 It turns west on Wea Street to South Silver Street, follows what is also known as Old Kansas City Road to 327th Street.
 By turning west on 327th, the trail enters its final path on one road that undergoes several names.
-The county road 327th Street becomes 6th St Osawatomie as it turns south and enters the city limits.
+The county road, 327th Street becomes 6th St, Osawatomie as it turns south and enters the city limits.
 As it exits the city limits, it becomes Plum Creek Road/ K-7 Highway.
-The farthest south monument for the Trail of Death is located at 363rd Street and Plum Creek Road.
+The southernmost monument for the Trail of Death is located at 363rd Street and Plum Creek Road.

 A treaty signed in 1836 forced Indian tribes in the Eastern United States to move west of the Mississippi River, but Pottawatomie Chief Menominee, his tribe, and others refused to leave their land.
 In autumn 1838, the Pottawatomie were removed by force from their villages and underwent a treacherous two-month journey.
 On the trip, 42 of the 859 Native Americans died, most of them children and the elderly, from typhoid fever and the stress of the passage.
 They were buried along the route, which became known as the Trail of Death.

 When they reached Kansas, some Pottawatomie lived for about a decade in Linn County at Sugar Creek Trading Post, which is now St. Philippine Duchesne Memorial Park.
 Other Pottawatomie tribes were relocated to various eastern parts of the state.

-The trail, which marks the route the Pottawatomie took, begins in Rochester, Ind., and meanders through Illinois and Missouri to end in eastern Kansas.
+The trail, which marks the route the Pottawatomie took, begins in Rochester, Indiana and meanders through Illinois and Missouri to end in eastern Kansas.
 The route was documented by Jesse C. Douglas, who accompanied the group on the march.